FredHutch/sftp_downloader/README.md

 * `user` - username to log into SFTP server
 * `password` - password to log into SFTP server
 * `rar_decryption_password` - password to decrypt RAR file
+* `local_download_folder_clinical` - folder in which to download/extract clinical data
-* `local_download_folder` - folder in which to download/extract RAR file
+* `local_download_folder_lab` - folder in which to download/extract lab data
+* `postprocessing_command_clinical` - a command to run after downloading and extraction of clinical data is complete (command will be run in the directory where the files have been archived).
-* `postprocessing_command` - a command to run after downloading and extraction is complete (command will be run in the directory where the files have been archived).
+* `postprocessing_command_lab` - a command to run after downloading and extraction of lab data is complete (command will be run in the directory where the files have been archived).
+* `phi_zip_password` - the password with which to encrypt the zip file containing PHI.

 Using the `crontab -e` command (and your favorite